 - Click Add:

-- Enter the IP address or hostname of your server and click OK:
+- Enter your server name and address and click OK:

 Make sure you use correct communication port.
 The default port is TCP 5655 but you may change it as well as add multiple ports in the server configuration dialog.